Artsy Craftsy Mom

 11-india-centric-books_amazing-india

-Amazing India: a state by state guide.
+Amazing India: a state-by-state guide.
 Written by Anita Vaccharajani.
 (Scholastic)

 This, as the name says, gives a lot of information, trivia, and fun facts about Indian states.
 Richly illustrated, this book for middle graders is a good book to keep at home.